F4ngb0n3/TokedUp/README.md

 # TokedUp - Minecraft Joints & Blunts

 Welcome to **TokedUp**!
-This is the predecessor to the previous plugin of mine, **Smokd** and includes a myriad of new recipes, new features, and enhanced reactions and effects!
+This is the predecessor to the previous plugin of mine, **Smokd** and includes a myriad of new recipes, new features, and enhanced reactions and effects, and with **NO PERMISSIONS**!

 ### Sections:
 1. [Recipes](recipes.md)